Colonoscopy

 • PREGNANCY – It is important that you inform us if there is a possibility that you may be pregnant.
 Any information you share with us will be kept strictly confidential.

 If your health has deteriorated whilst waiting for this examination, please inform your Endoscopy Department.
-Your co-operation with the above is extremely important, without this your colonoscopy could be delayed.

-Where will I have my colonoscopy?
+Where will I have my Colonoscopy?

+The colonoscopy will be performed in the Endoscopy Department.
 It will be done at Hull Royal Infirmary or Castle Hill Hospital depending on where your consultant is based.
 Please make sure you go to the correct Endoscopy Department.
 Directions will be given with your appointment letter.

 All the staff will endeavour to make your stay as easy and dignified as possible.
 Please do not be afraid or embarrassed to ask questions.